nasa/astrobee/tools/localization_analysis/readme.md

 ```

 ## `depth_odometry_parameter_sweep`
-Runs a parameter sweep for depth odometry on a bagfile and plots the results.
+Runs a parameter sweep for depth odometry relative pose estimation and plots the results.

 ## `get_average_opt_and_update_times`
 Prints stats for the optimization and update times of the graph localizer